-Our internal assessments during 2022-23 suggested that the performance of disadvantaged pupils was higher than in the previous two years in key areas of the curriculum.
-The school was aiming to be on track during 2021-22 in terms of PP performance and the outcomes we aimed to achieve by the end of 2022-23 were realised.
+This shows that the performance of disadvantaged pupils was higher than in the previous year in key areas of the curriculum.
+The school is aiming to be on track during 2024-25 in terms of PP performance and the outcomes we aimed to achieve by the end of 2023-24 were realised.